AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 # Hotel Booking Cancellation Analysis

 ### Objective
 This analysis aims to explore hotel booking data, focusing on understanding cancellation rates, their impact on revenue, and key drivers for cancellations.
-The insights derived from this analysis are aimed at identifying strategies to minimize cancellations and improve revenue streams for the hotel.
+The goal is to identify actionable strategies that can help reduce cancellations and improve the hotel's revenue performance.

+To carry out this analysis, I used Excel for its flexibility in data exploration and visualization, Power Query to clean and transform large datasets efficiently, and Power Pivot to build a robust data model and perform advanced calculations using DAX.
+Together, these tools enabled a scalable and reproducible approach to analyzing business data in a familiar yet powerful environment.

+📌 Why Excel, Power Pivot & Power Query?
+The dataset contained fewer than 3,000 rows — a size well-suited for spreadsheet-based tools without sacrificing performance.
+I also wanted to simulate the type of data challenges a local or small-to-medium-sized business might face, using tools they are more likely to rely on.
+This setup reflects real-world constraints while still enabling meaningful insights and modeling.

 ### Questions to Analyze